contributte/doctrine-cache/.docs/README.md

 **Under the hood**

-Extension will try to choose a cache driver automatically but you may need to specify one.
+The extension will try to choose a cache driver automatically but you may need to specify one.

 `PhpFileCache` and eventually `ApcuCache` are the automatically chosen by default.
-Overrides it using `driver` key.
+Override it using the `driver` key.

 ```yaml
 nettrine.cache: